Federal Tax Credits for Home Improvements

 - If your income is 80% or less of an area’s median income (AMI), then the above amounts are doubled to $4,000 and $8,000 respectively.

-- Applies to multi-family building owners as well which can assist renters.
+- Applies to multi-family building owners if at least 50% of residents are low- or moderate-income households, which can assist renters.
 Above limits applicable per unit up to a maximum of 100 units.

 Utility Incentives for Homes